scalalang2/dotnet-boilerplate/README.md

 ## dotnet boilerplate
 The fastest way to get started with dotnet core to build a restful api server with a structured project.

-## Stacks
+## This project includes:
-- .NET Core 7
+- .NET 7
 - Entity Framework Core
+- Postgres
+- Basic Authentication and Authorization with JWT
+- Dependency Injection
+- Service layer
-- PostgreSQL
+- Containerized with Docker

 ## Features
 Features includes the following:

 - User
   - Register
   - Login
   - Logout
 - Article
   - Create